ellwarco/web/site/content/articles/2017-04-25-static-websites-and-jamstack.md

 ---
-title: "Static Websites + JAMstack = <3"
-description:  Let's rethink the way we build websites with a more fast, secure, and flexible approach.
-tags: [JAMstack, HeadlessCMS, StaticSiteGenerators, WebPerf]
-lastmod: 2017-04-25
-date: "2017-10-25"
-time: 7.5 Minutes
 categories:
-  - "Development"
+  - Development
-slug: "static-websites-and-jamstack"
-images: ["assets/og-static-jamstack.jpg"]
 comments: true
+date: '2017-10-01'
+description: >-
+  Let's rethink the way we build websites with a more fast, secure, and flexible approach.
+images:
+  - assets/og-static-jamstack.jpg
+lastmod: 2017-04-25T00:00:00.000Z
+slug: static-websites-and-jamstack
+tags:
+  - JAMstack
+  - HeadlessCMS
+  - StaticSiteGenerators
+  - WebPerf
+time: 7.5 Minutes
+title: Static Websites + JAMstack = <3
 ---

 I'm sure that by now you've heard about how static websites are the best thing since sliced bread.
 If you're the type to stay on top of the latest, then you've also heard about Smashing Magazine [ditching WordPress and moving to a JAMstack](https://next.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here--meet-the-next-smashing-magazine/) (probably how you ended up here).